Freight Factoring: A Complete Guide for Trucking Companies

 Brokers do use factoring quite a bit!
 As market liaisons who frequently work with new shippers, brokers rely on factoring companies to verify that potential customers have good payment histories.
 Brokers also need access to steady cash flow to pay carriers.

 In fact, both brokers and carriers may factor their invoices for the same load.
 The broker issues an invoice to the shipper who hires them, then the carrier factors the invoice they send the broker.
-They’re two different transactions, two different invoices, even though they’re both for the same load—and both parties, brokers and carriers, can factor those invoices.

 5. How much should carriers expect to pay for factoring?